Best Broadband Providers in Ireland: Eir vs Virgin Media vs Sky (2026)

 - Set a reminder for month 11 — call retentions, mention competitor pricing, get a renewal discount.
 Most providers will hold something close to the intro rate for loyal customers who actually call.

 - Switch at contract end — sign up as a new customer with the next provider.
 As long as you’re not under contract you’ll qualify for their new-customer rate.
-Use bonkers.ie or switcher.ie to scan offers.
+Check the current new-customer offers on each provider’s own site before you commit.

 Combined, these two habits typically save €300–€500/year compared to letting the contract auto-roll at thereafter rates.